IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/John_Armstrong_(British_writer/philosopher)" target="_blank">John Armstrong</a>

->“Being asked to die for the nation state is "like being asked to die for the telephone company."”
+>“Being asked to die for the nation state is "like being asked to die for the telephone company.”

 ― <a href="https://en.wikipedia.org/wiki/Alasdair_MacIntyre" target="_blank">Alasdair MacIntyre</a>